 To accommodate the growing parental concerns about student safety while traveling to and from school, Perspectives Charter Schools will allow students to possess cell phones and electronic devices only in locked lockers, on school grounds.
-Perspectives is not responsible for the theft or loss of any personal property and is not liable for damage to any personal property.
-School officials are not responsible for searching, reviewing camera footage, investigating, or interrupting class, to recover any lost or stolen personal property.

 Phone Messages to Students

 To alleviate unnecessary interruption of classroom instruction, only messages that are of an emergency nature will be accepted and delivered to students.
 Parents/guardians should continue to call the school for any emergency situation, and Perspectives staff will contact your child.